nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf9160_gs.rst

    a.
 Enter the 18-digit :term:`Integrated Circuit Card Identifier (ICCID)` or the 19-digit :term:`eUICC Identifier (EID)` in the **SIM ICCID/EID** text box.

+      If you followed the instructions in the :ref:`nrf9160_gs_updating_fw` section, paste the copied ICCID into the **SIM ICCID/EID** box and remove the last two digits.

       .. note::
-         The SIM cards can have either the EID or the ICCID printed on it.
+         The SIM cards can have either the EID, the ICCID, or neither printed on it.

    #.
 Enter the :term:`Personal Unblocking Key (PUK)` in the **PUK** text box.